-The attempt to rescind the Deferred Action for Childhood Arrivals (DACA) program has threatened the livelihood of 185,000 young undocumented immigrants in California who are DACA recipients.
+The efforts to rescind the Deferred Action for Childhood Arrivals (DACA) program have threatened the livelihood of 185,000 young undocumented immigrants in California who are DACA recipients.

 Source: USC Equity Research Institute analysis of 2018 5-year American Community Survey microdata from IPUMS USA.
 Note: Data represent a 2014-2018 average.
 Overall population numbers may be slightly higher than in usually reported statistics because of adjusted weights used to account for undercount of undocumented Californians.

 The Mixteco/Indigena Community Organizing Project (MICOP), is one key organization advocating for and supporting Indigenous migrant youth in California’s Central Coast.